 CPA Canada has extended the prior IQEX Mutual Recognition Agreement (MRA) with NASBA/AICPA in the U.S. until October 31, 2017 for LEGACY CAs/CPAs who have passed the Canadian UFE and are members in good standing with their Provincial Institutes.

-CPA Canada is hopeful that a new long-term agreement will be in place by that time that will include recent CPA graduates and those who obtained their CPA designations via the merger.
+CPA Canada is hopeful that a new long-term agreement will be in place by that time that will include recent Canadian CPA graduates and those who obtained their Canadian CPA designations via the merger.

-If you are a Legacy CPA, I strongly recommend that you take IQEX in 2017.
-All three remaining testing periods this year will encompass the current U.S. Income Tax Rules.
+If you are a Legacy CPA, I strongly recommend that you take IQEX as soon as possible I have been informed that the current testing window has been extended to December 10, 2017.
+Note that both of the next two exams will encompass the current U.S. Income Tax Rules.
 You will not have to deal with the likely confusion resulting from a proposed tax system overhaul by President Trump.

 If you are a recent graduate of the Canadian Professional Education Program or have received your designation via the CGA/CMA/CA merger, you will NOT be eligible to write IQEX in 2017.
 (Even if a favorable long-term agreement is signed in late September or October, you would not have sufficient time to prepare.)

 My Comprehensive IQEX Program is also appropriate for Irish, Mexican, New Zealand, and Australian CAs and Hong Kong CPAs.
 A number of Hong Kong CPAs who have a good comprehension of written English have already successfully taken this course.
 There are no essays to write on the exam.
 USCPA-NOW will absorb the entire Priority Mail costs from the U.S. to Hong Kong or Mainland China.

 Combine a world-recognized accounting designation with your professional educational responsibilities